torvalds/linux/Documentation/userspace-api/check_exec.rst

 sandboxed and then should not be able to harm the user's environment.

-Script interpreters or dynamic linkers built for tailored execution environments (e.g. hardened Linux distributions or hermetic container images) could use ``AT_EXECVE_CHECK`` without checking the related securebits if backward compatibility is handled by something else (e.g. atomic update ensuring that all legitimate libraries are allowed to be executed).
+Script interpreters or dynamic linkers built for tailored execution environments (e.g. hardened GNU/Linux distributions or hermetic container images) could use ``AT_EXECVE_CHECK`` without checking the related securebits if backward compatibility is handled by something else (e.g. atomic update ensuring that all legitimate libraries are allowed to be executed).
 It is then recommended